 There are some small steps you can take to start rebuilding your credit history after a DMP, which will help your mortgage application.
 Read more in our Guide: How to Improve Your Credit Score Before Applying for a Mortgage

 It’s a good idea to talk to a specialist mortgage broker before submitting any applications.
 The big banks are more likely to turn you down, and a mortgage rejection can really hurt your credit score - that’s the last thing you want!
-The brokers we work with will explain your options clearly and hold your hand every step of the way.
+Our Mortgage Experts will explain your options clearly and hold your hand every step of the way.
 They’ve seen it all, so won’t be judgemental.
-Get matched to the right broker for you
+Make and enquiry to get started

 If you have a DMP and your mortgage application’s been declined, you should pause and consider your options carefully.
 You may feel anxious, especially if you've already had an offer accepted on a property, but don't apply to another lender straight away.
 If you get refused again this will further hurt your credit score.

 Most big banks and high street lenders have strict lending criteria.
 They just aren't set up for people with complex credit files.
 It's best to speak to a specialist mortgage broker.
 They'll know how to make your application look good, and will have the contacts and experience needed to choose the lender most likely to accept you.
-Submit an enquiry and get matched to your perfect broker.
+Submit an enquiry to get started.

 We get how it feels when you’re refused a mortgage.
 We have first-hand experience of how your mental health can be affected.
 We're working hard to spread awareness and tackle the stigma that comes with bad credit issues.
 Life happens.
 There's many reasons why you might fall into bad credit, and while getting a mortgage with a DMP can be trickier compared to someone with perfect credit, that doesn't mean it's impossible.
 If you’re struggling with debt, you can talk to UK debt charity StepChange for advice.